 Students who wish to begin UMTYMP Algebra in the fall must take the qualifying exam in the spring.
-The priority registration deadline for the UMTYMP Algebra Qualifying Exam is March 18, 2016 for the Twin Cities and April 21, 2016 for Rochester and Duluth.
-After this date, registration may still be possible if space is available, but you will be charged a late fee.
+The priority registration deadline for the UMTYMP Algebra Qualifying Exam is March 25.
+After this date, registration may still be possible if space is available, but you will be charged a higher fee.
 Regardless, some of the test sessions fill up, so we recommend registering as early as possible.

 Registration for the entrance exam costs $60.
-(There is currently a $30 discount for the Duluth site.)
+(There is currently a $45 charge for the Duluth site.)
 Scholarships for student with financial need are available.
 Please contact the office if the exam fee is a hardship.

 In the Twin Cities, qualifying exams will be held on the University campus on the following days:

-The practice test and early exam session in February in the Twin Cities are closed.
+The practice test and early exam session in February are on February 10 and 17.